 • When requesting partial repayment, agencies should indicate whether the proposal can be made financially recoverable at a 50% or 75% repayment level.

-Repayment determination process:
+Repayment determination process

 The Board will evaluate and recommend funding the proposals as appropriate.
 GSA, in coordination with OMB, will approve the terms of repayment.
 Repayment may not exceed five years unless approved by OMB.
 These process updates recognize the need to accelerate the project proposal process while continuing to enable a rigorous Board review.

-Reimbursement schedule:
+Reimbursement schedule

 To ensure agencies make repayments to the TMF in a timely manner, the first reimbursement should take place no more than 12 months after the date of an incremental transfer, or six months after completion of the project, whichever is less.
 Reimbursement amounts should generally be spread proportionately across the reimbursement period and may not be disproportionately back-loaded to later years.
 Reimbursements are expected to be repaid within 5 years of the initial transfer.1